johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-14-how-i-ruined-my-seo/index.md

 With this in place RSS readers seemed to be happier.
 And given a number of publications read my RSS feeds, it's likely that this will increase my backlinks over time.

-I also contributed a [PR to Docusaurus](https://github.com/facebook/docusaurus/pull/8378) that will allow you to configure and adjust the number of entries in your feeds directly through Docusaurus; as opposed to afterwards in a post build step.
+I also contributed a [PR to Docusaurus](https://github.com/facebook/docusaurus/pull/8378) that will allow everyone to configure and adjust the number of entries in their feeds directly through Docusaurus; as opposed to afterwards in a post build step.

 ## Dynamic redirects - too little too late?